-Loan Guarantee Fund: SPAR has designed and deployed over 21 partial risk guarantee instruments in Africa, Middle East and South Eastern Europe.
+Loan Guarantee Fund: SPARK has designed and deployed over 21 partial risk guarantee instruments in Africa, Middle East and South Eastern Europe.
 Such instruments have been able to reduce the collateral risk for the local banks, consequently facilitating lending to SMEs.
 Our complementary technical assistance programme provides additional risk mitigation strategy for the local banks.
 These instruments has been used to provide loans of up to Euro 10K to over 250 businesses around the world, with over Euro 2 million loans facilitated.
 These instruments have also been used to facilitate Sharia compliant instrument such as Murabaha investments into SMEs in the Middle East.
 SPARK financing solution team can provide these solutions:

-Direct Loan Fund: Spark has designed and deployed direct lending instrument in Afghanistan, Liberia and South Sudan.
+Direct Loan Fund: SPARK has designed and deployed direct lending instrument in Afghanistan, Liberia and South Sudan.
 Some fragile and conflict affected states are in constant state of crisis.
 Such situations do not provide a conducive environment for financing activities.
 In certain circumstances, there are simply no other financing options available, as during the Ebola crisis in Liberia and during the civil conflict in South Sudan.
 In such circumstances, SPARK’s financing solution team designs a direct financing instrument to provide a financing solution during the time of crisis, with special emphasis on continued sustainability of the project after the period of crisis.
 SPARK’s financing solution team can create:

 Access to Finance supporting inclusiveness of women and youth